-- A. All Off-street Parking shall be located behind or to the side of the Principal Building. - B. The Off-Street Parking location requirement may be modified or waived in the course of Site Plan or Special Permit approval in Business A, Business B, Business B-1, Business D, Industrial P, and Industrial A or where the predominant character of surrounding development consists largely of Buildings with parking in the front of the Buildings, provided that the applicant minimizes the visual impacts of such parking areas from high-traffic public Streets and sidewalks. - C. Required OFF-STREET PARKING shall be provided either on the same LOT as the PRINCIPAL USE it is intended to serve, or on a LOT that is in the same ownership as the PRINCIPAL USE and located within three hundred (300) feet of it.
+- 1. If the total number of linear feet of Parcels in the Immediate Neighborhood on either side of the LOT where OFF-STREET PARKING is located within the front of the BUILDING is greater than the number of linear feet of Parcels in the Immediate Neighborhood on either side of the LOT where OFF-STREET PARKING is located behind or to the side of the BUILDING, OFF-STREET PARKING in front of the BUILDING shall constitute the dominant character of the Immediate Neighborhood. - 2.
+If Section 7.1.52.A.1 above is not satisfied, OFF-STREET PARKING behind or to the side of the BUILDING shall constitute the dominant character of the Immediate Neighborhood. - 3.
+Where OFF-STREET PARKING is permitted in the front of the BUILDING, the applicant shall establish all required buffers as outlined in Section 7.1.53 below. - 4.
+In the event of any dispute as to the character of the Immediate Neighborhood in relation to the location of OFF-STREET PARKING, the BUILDING COMMISSIONER shall be responsible for resolving any such dispute consistent with the provisions of Section 7.1.52.A. - C. Required OFF-STREET PARKING shall be provided either on the same LOT as the PRINCIPAL USE it is intended to serve, or on a LOT that is in the same ownership as the PRINCIPAL USE and located within three hundred (300) feet of it.
 OFF-STREET PARKING may be located on leased property within three hundred (300) feet if evidence of an executed lease is presented with an application. - D. OFF-STREET PARKING shall be clearly marked or striped which shall be maintained over time. - E. Parking required for two (2) or more BUILDINGS or USES may be provided in combined OFF-STREET PARKING facilities where such facilities will continue to be available for such BUILDINGS or uses.